Turkish president rejects Facebook, YouTube ban over wiretaps

 In Thursday's audio posting, Erdogan is portrayed taking to task businessman Erdogan Demiroren after his newspaper Milliyet published on its front page about a year ago an article on the sensitive issue of peace talks with Turkey's Kurdish rebels.

-"Would you keep someone who would do something dishonorable in your office...?" the voice presented by the anonymous poster as that of the prime minister asks.
+"Would you keep someone who would do something dishonourable in your office...?" the voice presented by the anonymous poster as that of the prime minister asks.

 "No, we wouldn't," replies Demiroren, who later in the conversation bursts into tears, apparently upset at coming under pressure from the prime minister to sack two of his journalists.